mica-web/mica-web.github.io/collections/_learn/00_tools/git.md

 {: .text-center }
 ![The pull command comes from GitHub to your computer and the push command goes in the opposite direction.]({{ ip | append: 'push-pull.png' }})

 This is, admittedly, a lot of typing to accomplish things, but it will definitely get easier and make more sense through repetition.
-If you have questions about any of these concepts, feel free to ask in the **#general** Slack channel or get in touch with me via DM.
+If you have questions about any of these concepts, feel free to ask in the <b>#general</b> Slack channel or get in touch with me via DM.

 ## Summary of commands
 - `git init` creates a new git repo; **you will not need to do this in any of your Glitch projects**, as it has already been done for you